 Finding the right memory card for your shooting style can be a little tricky, but this guide should make that easier and hopefully allow you to save money and headaches.

-If you just don’t care and want the absolute best sd cards that can do anything, stick with the U3 UHS-I cards.
-Sandisk, Sony, Kingston, Prograde are all great cards.
-Fujifilm’s firmware and hardware is great and can handle pretty much any of the popular brands without any issues.
+If you just don’t care and want the absolute best SD cards that can do anything, stick with the U3 UHS-I cards.
+Sandisk, Sony, Kingston, and Prograde are all great cards.
+Fujifilm’s firmware and hardware are great and can handle many popular brands without any issues.